Kūkai: Travel and study in China

 In 804, Kūkai took part in a government-sponsored expedition to China, led by Fujiwara no Kadanomaro, in order to learn more about the Mahavairocana Tantra.
 Scholars are unsure why Kūkai was selected to take part in an official mission to China, given his background as a private monk who was not sponsored by the state.
 Theories include family connections within the Saeki-Ōtomo clan, or connections through fellow clergy or a member of the Fujiwara clan.

 The expedition included four ships, with Kūkai on the first ship, while another famous monk, Saichō was on the second ship.
 During a storm, the third ship turned back, while the fourth ship was lost at sea.
 Kūkai's ship arrived weeks later in the province of Fujian and its passengers were initially denied entry to the port while the ship was impounded.
-Kūkai, being fluent in Chinese, wrote a letter to the governor of the province explaining their situation.
+Kūkai, being literate in Chinese, wrote a letter to the governor of the province explaining their situation.
 The governor allowed the ship to dock, and the party was asked to proceed to the capital of Chang'an (present day Xi'an), the capital of the Tang dynasty.

 After further delays, the Tang court granted Kūkai a place in Ximing Temple, where his study of Chinese Buddhism began in earnest.
 He also studied Sanskrit with the Gandharan pandit Prajñā (734–810?), who had been educated at the Indian Buddhist university at Nalanda.